pbalaji3108-art/Verilog-ALU/README.md

 Project: 4-bit ALU  |  Language: Verilog  |  Tool: EDA Playground (Icarus Verilog 12.0)

+Keywords need to know / used in this project

+(Check branches for specific programs)

 Reg - Holds a value

 Wire - used for outputs to just observe